-A running gait assessment is a great way to identify inefficiencies in your running gait that could be causing injury or preventing you from running your best.
+Either way, consider a running gait assessment.
+Inefficiencies in your running gait could cause injury or keep you from running your best.

 "Due to the way our bodies are built and our lifestyles, we develop faulty movement patterns in our running gaits," says Jim Beitzel, ATC, PES, Northwestern Medicine sports performance coordinator.
 "A running gait assessment can help detect the compensations our body is making that may lead to tissue overload and joint breakdown over time."

-About 95 percent of runners use a gait type not recommended by experts: striking the ground with your heel first.
-Typically, elite runners strike the ground with the front part of their feet.
-Experts recommend heel strikers adjust to running on the middle part of their feet first.
+About 95% of runners use a gait type that experts do not suggest: striking the ground heel first.
+Elite runners tend to strike the ground with the front part of their feet.
+If you are a heel striker, try to hit the ground with the middle part of your feet first.

-According to a University of Massachusetts study, moving to the midfoot strike could help prevent knee injury, as the ankle absorbs more impact than the knee does with the midfoot strike pattern.Over-striding
+According to a University of Massachusetts study, moving to the midfoot strike could help ward off a knee injury.
+With a midfoot strike pattern, the ankle absorbs more impact than the knee does.

 Your center of gravity is balanced when your shoulders are stacked over your hips.
 Often runners will reach their feet too far forward, contacting the ground ahead of their center of gravity.
 This is called over-striding.
-It causes injury by preventing your body from being able to properly absorb shock.
+It keeps your body from being able to absorb shock, which can lead to injury.

-In this gait, your body moves side to side in addition to forward, which can cause hip and lower back pain, and deterioration of the hip joint.
+In this gait, your body moves side to side rather than just forward.
+Not only can this cause hip and lower back pain, but it can also lead to deterioration of the hip joint.

-Your posterior chain is comprised of the powerful muscles on the backside of your body: glutes, hamstrings and calves.
-Most people don’t recruit these muscles as much as they should when they run.
-This puts the work into the quadriceps, which can tilt the pelvis forward and cause low back pain.
+Your posterior chain is made up of the powerful muscles on the backside of your body: glutes, hamstrings and calves.
+Most people do not engage these muscles enough when they run.
+This forces the quadriceps to work harder, which can tilt the pelvis forward and cause low back pain.

-If you have poor posterior chain drive when you run, work on strengthening the backside of your body, and focus on activating your glutes, hamstrings and calves while running.
+If you have poor posterior chain drive, strengthen the backside of your body.
+And, focus on activating your glutes, hamstrings and calves while running.